dmarov/portfolio-src/README.md

 ## TODO:

+- fix Robots preview
-- add "Voice Robots" project
+- add preview title on hover
 - add "This Website was made using..."
 - add skills (bdd, patterns, refactoring)
+- add scroll up button
 - remove sticky menu for small resolutions
 - change home image
 - use swiper for products on home page